soyongkim/mQUIC/README.md

 ```

 ## Execution

-After performing the above steps, you can see that the system behaves as shown in the following figure.
+Upon completing the preceding steps, you will witness the system's behavior, aligned with the depiction illustrated in the subsequent figure:

 ![mquic_client](./.assets/mquic_client.gif)